Vash (film): Critical reception

-Vash movie received Positive reviews from critics.
-Shilpa Bhanushali of Mid-Day gave the film 4 stars out of 5 and says "Keeping the audience under a spell of fear with the flavor of Gujarati style, this film is worth watching, but you have to think how much risk you are willing to take".
+The film received positive reviews from critics.
+Shilpa Bhanushali of Mid-Day gave the film 4 out of 5 stars, writing, "Keeping the audience under a spell of fear with the flavor of Gujarati style, this film is worth watching, but you have to think how much risk you are willing to take".
 Deepali Chhatwani of The Times of India gave the film 3.5 stars out of 5 and wrote "But it is good to see how the director has kept his team and actors consistent in his last few releases.
 That rapport with the actors and working with the same team probably helps in understanding the director’s vision and delivering a good film".
 Dharmendra Thakur of Dainik Jagran gave the film 4 stars out of 5 and wrote "Music is the plus point of this film.
 The action sequences and cinematography of the film are also strong.
 From story, acting, direction and cinematography to music, Bahu is one.
-This film is going to set a new benchmark in Gujarati cinema, however Hindi remake proved to be more successful than Gujarati as there were many missing plot in 2023 movie".
+This film is going to set a new benchmark in Gujarati cinema."
+He noted, however, that the later Hindi remake achieved greater commercial success.